Sneak Peak - Bose F1 Flexible Array Loudspeaker

 There's been a lot of buzz around portable PA the past few years, thanks mostly to power amplifiers becoming smaller and lighter.
 The idea behind portable is that you can take it anywhere, the downside of which is that all performance venues are not alike -- so the decision of what to buy has always been a question of what's the best fit for most situations.

-The engineers at Bose have come up with a solution to speaker systems easy to understand (and even easier to implement) for smaller venues, or outdoor patios.
-Last week, we got to look at, and listen to, the new Bose F1 Flexible Line Array system which begins shipping September 1, and here's what we thought after our initial demo.
+The engineers at Bose have come up with a solution to speaker systems easy to understand (and even easier to implement) for small to medium-sized venues.
+A few months ago, we got to look at, and listen to, the new Bose F1 Flexible Line Array system, and here's what we thought after our initial demo.

 Four speakers in one box!
 With a simple push or pull to the top or bottom of the speaker array, it was easy to reconfigure the elements to cover a wide variety of rooms vertically.
 Take a look at the images below to see what we mean.